sjbennett123/polarlarp/content/current_writeups/rat_pack/roles/Cornelius Grayson.md

-## Character Sheet**- Cornelius Grayson**

-***Introduction***
+---
+title: Cornelius Grayson
+date: 2022-11-10T10:33:21-05:00
+draft: false
+weight: 3
+description:
+Layout: role

-*You are a farmer who got tired of the rats killing your chickens and eating your grain, so in your spare time, you hunt them for the bounty.
-It's not easy work, but it pays, and you are ridding the area of the rat scourge.*
+introduction: You are a farmer who got tired of the rats killing your chickens and eating your grain, so in your spare time, you hunt them for the bounty.
+It's not easy work, but it pays, and you are ridding the area of the rat scourge.
+motivation: To farm and to hunt rats
+tactics:

+body:
+defenses:
+weapons:
+damage:
+magic:
+abilities:
+killing_blow:

+costuming: Normal Townsperson Clothing
+makeup:
+props:

+---

 ***Traits:***